Pacific Telecom: History

-Throughout the 1980s, the company diversified into other fields, including cellular telephony, and then laid a Pacific cable to Japan.
+Throughout the 1980s, the company diversified into other fields, including cellular telephony, and then laid a trans-Pacific cable to Japan.

-Beginning in 1993, U S WEST Communications, a Bell Operating Company, began selling some of its telephone lines to Pacific Telecom.
-In 1993, Pacific Telecom announced it would acquire 45 exchanges serving 50,000 telephone lines in Colorado from U S WEST.
-The deal closed in February 1995, becoming a part of PTI's Eagle Telecommunications division.
-Later that year, Pacific Telecom acquired U S WEST Communications telephone lines in Oregon and Washington, adding 36,000 telephone lines.
+Beginning in 1993, US West Communications, a Bell Operating Company, began selling some of its telephone lines to Pacific Telecom.
+In 1993, Pacific Telecom announced it would acquire 45 exchanges serving 50,000 telephone lines in Colorado from US West.
+The deal closed in February 1995, becoming a part of Pacific Telecom's Eagle Telecommunications division.
+Later that year, Pacific Telecom acquired US West telephone lines in Oregon and Washington, adding 36,000 telephone lines.
 The transaction closed in October 1995.
-The sale did not include telephone directories which continued to include PTI companies' listings that were formerly part of U S WEST.

-In 1995, Pacific Telecom sold Alascom to AT&T and became known as AT&T Alascom for $365 million.
+In 1995, Pacific Telecom sold Alascom to AT&T for $365 million.

 Sale to CenturyTel

 In 1997, PacifiCorp sold PTI to another largely rural carrier, Century Telephone.
 In 1998, the company's legal name was changed to CenturyTel of the Northwest, Inc. and all of PTI's subsidiaries' corporate names were changed to reflect CenturyTel ownership.